bit101/artfromcodesite/content/posts/20240614/earth-attractor.md

 tags: ["wire", "attractor"]
 ---

-{{< cdnvideo "20240614/20240614.mp4" "a point cloud model of the earth morphs into a strange attractor and back" "controls" >}}
+{{< cdnvideo "20240614/20240614.mp4" "a point cloud model of the earth morphs into a strange attractor and back" >}}